How many moving parts does it take to build a mystery novel?

 Or the long answer? (lots and lots)

 Now, I’m not whining over the terrible fate of being a mystery author.
 Actually, I like being a mystery author.
-I like building intricate plots where seemingly disparate elements eventually are revealed as critically connected.
+I like building intricate plots and craftily connecting seemingly disparate elements that you never expected.
 I like writing cliffhanger chapter endings and dialogue that kills (pun intended).

 But it does take alot of scribbling and planning and editing and coffee drinking, all while elbowing (literally) the dog away from the keyboard.
-Once I’m into a plot, it takes over.
-While I’m doing the daily needful, I’m mentally trying out different plot devices and personalities to see if they will fit the outline.
 Sometimes all goes swiftly, other times not so much.

 Right now, as I slog away on the 4th Detective Emilia Cruz, KING PESO, I’m stuck on the little matter of how one key bit of evidence is revealed to Emilia.